- Brand Name: GPD

 - CPU Brand/Model: Intel Core i7-1165G7

-In stock,welcome to buy it now.
+In stock,welcome to buy it right now

 From the first generation of the WIN series, the handheld game consoles created by GPD were all clamshell designed because screen input of the Windows system is not user friendly.
 However, many users did not like the combination of keyboard + clamshell, and strongly asked us to launch an unibody type handheld game console.
 For our users, after exploration, we referred to the design of the sliding mecanism of the Sony UX series, incorporated the new backlit touch keyboard, and finally designed the WIN 3.
 It allows us to renew the design of our Win original handheld game console and break the boundaries with the common cliches of clamshell form factor devices.
 The specifications of WIN 3 are the best according to the current market, and we will mention them one by one later!